Housing Q and A:

 Q: Are the residence halls strictly for out-of-county students or athletes?

-A: Residence halls are for any Allen student who request placement by completing the application/contract, paying the $100.00 deposit fee and provide proof of the meningitis vaccination or sign the meningitis vaccination waiver.
+A: Residence halls are for any Allen student who requests placement by completing the application/contract, paying the $100.00 deposit fee and provide proof of the meningitis vaccination or sign the meningitis vaccination waiver.
 To access the application/contract you will need to access the myAllen student portal located on our website homepage.
 Students will need to log in by entering their Allen student ID# and password.
 Once you have accessed your myallen portal please click on the Student Life tab and click on fill out housing application/contract.

 Q: Are scholarship students required to live on campus?